-Dual Enrollment Credit: Dual credit by AP exam for ECON 1000 (4.5 credits) from Metropolitan Community College or dual enrollment through UNO.
+Dual Enrollment Credit: Dual credit by AP exam for ECON 1000 (4.5 credits) from Metropolitan Community College.

 0541 ADVANCED PLACEMENT® MICROECONOMICS

 Description: Students will study a variety of economic theories and analyze their practical application in the real world with a focus on supply and demand for products, labor markets, and the role of competition in a free market system.
 Extensive mathematics skills are not required; however, the ability to analyze graphs and charts is essential.
 Completion of this course will prepare students to take the Advanced Placement® Microeconomics exam.